junxit/us-congress-bills-116/bill.md

 legis-num: S. 212
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 212

-> To amend the Native American Business Development, Trade Promotion, and Tourism Act of 2000, the Buy Indian Act, and the Native American Programs Act of 1974 to provide industry and economic development opportunities to Indian communities.
+That the bill from the Senate (S. 212) entitled “An Act to amend the Native American Business Development, Trade Promotion, and Tourism Act of 2000, the Buy Indian Act, and the Native American Programs Act of 1974 to provide industry and economic development opportunities to Indian communities.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

-This Act may be cited as the “Indian Community Economic Enhancement Act of 2019 ”.
+This Act may be cited as the “Indian Community Economic Enhancement Act of 2020”.

 ## § 2.
 Findings